GW-modelling-Spring2022/Course-Materials22/Setup_Instructions/SetupInstructions_Spring22.md

   - Check if you have GitHub installed and if not install it.
 Directions for both Windows & Mac [here](http://happygitwithr.com/install-git.html).
 Windows users should follow Option 1 in 6.2.
 Mac users can follow Option 1 in 6.3.
   - *Note:* If you are a Windows user make sure you also install [GitBash](https://www.atlassian.com/git/tutorials/git-bash) as is noted in the instructions.
   - Setup options in Git.
 If you have a Mac, you can go to the terminal (Applications -> Utilities -> Terminal) as shown above.
 If you have a Windows, open Git BASH, which you should have downloaded.
 You will need to  setup you [username](https://help.github.com/en/github/using-git/setting-your-username-in-git) and your [email](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address)
-  - Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
-Instructions for this can be found [here](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+  - *Optional: If you want to work with github through terminal you will need to generate a SSH key.
+This is not not necessary for class we will be using GitKraken which you will setup below so feel free to skip this step if you want.
+Instructions for this can be found [here](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).*

 ### 2. Install **GitKraken** and link to your GitHub account
   1. This is a handy GUI for working with Git Repos.
 You can get it on the GitKraken website (www.gitkraken.com/).
 No need to worry about boards or timelines for now you can just install the free GUI.
-  2. You can also get a free upgrade to Git Kraken pro as a student if you go[here](https://education.github.com/pack?utm_source=github+gitkraken).
-This will let you work with private as  well as public repos using Git Kraken.
   3. After you have installed GitKraken follow the instructions [here](https://support.gitkraken.com/integrations/github/) to link to your GitHub account. **Note:** you can stop at the 'Oauth step' but make sure you do the **Generate SSH** step.
+1.
+   - *Optional: We will be using the free version of GitKraken for this class.
+However if you like this software and want to use it for private repos in the future you can also get a free upgrade to Git Kraken pro as a student if you go [here](https://education.github.com/pack?utm_source=github+gitkraken).
+This will let you work with private as  well as public repos using Git Kraken.*

 ### 3. Clone the course materials repo to your computer